aspose-tex/Aspose.TeX-Documentation/java/developer-guide/conversion/external-latex-packages/_index.md

 ### **Archived required input (`pgfplots` package)**

-Let's now say that we have the following also quite simple LaTeX file, which is `required-input-zip.tex` from our example solution:
+Let's now assume that we have the following also quite simple LaTeX file, which is `required-input-zip.tex` from our example solution:
 ```tex
 \documentclass{article}
 \usepackage[margin=0.25in]{geometry}